lazyparams/lazyparams/README.md

 //  ├─ threeParams int=2 SOURCE extra=z ✔
 //  └─ threeParams int=4 CLASS extra=x ✔
 ```
-With 3 parameters having 3 values each there are actually 27 possible combinations (3x3x3) but there are only 9 repetitions.
-This is because the pairwise combinatorial reduction has kicked in as here are three parameters that are all introduced on each repetition.
-LazyParams here attempts to ensure each value of `myInt` (3,2 & 4) is combined at least once with each value of `myPolicy` and `extra` - and also values of `myPolicy` and `extra` are combined at least once with each other.
+With 3 parameters each having 3 values, there are actually 27 possible combinations (3x3x3) but there are only 9 repetitions.
+This is because the pairwise combinatorial reduction has kicked in as here are three parameters that are all introduced in each repetition.
+LazyParams aims to ensure that each `myInt` value (3,2 & 4) is combined at least once with each value of `myPolicy` and `extra`, and that values of `myPolicy` and `extra` are also combined at least once with each other.

-In total LazyParams identifies 27 value pairs, each to be tried at least once.
+In total, LazyParams identifies 27 value pairs, each to be tried at least once.
 This time it managed to walk through all pairs with just 9 repetitions, because it managed to try three new pairs in each repetition.
 (I.e. in the first repetition there are `int=3 SOURCE`, `int=3 extra=x` and `SOURCE extra=x`.
 In the second repetition there are `int=2 CLASS`, `int=2 extra=y` and `CLASS extra=y` etc.)

 What if `extra` is never introduced for `SOURCE`:
 ```java